 Provide young people with information relating to many legal matters which are commonly misunderstood and teach them how to exercise their legal rights.

 Inspire young people to pursue a career in law by giving them an opportunity to practice legal skills which can demonstrate that they have the talent to succeed.

-Streetwise Law run workshops, which can be adapted for particular audiences and organisations, in schools, youth clubs and other youth organisations.
+Streetwise Law run workshops in schools, youth clubs and other youth organisations.

-We welcome questions throughout our sessions and are always keen to be provided with feedback to ensure that what we teach is relevant, useful and interesting.
+We welcome questions throughout our sessions and obtain feedback at the end to ensure that what we teach is relevant, useful and interesting.